ChelseaRobin/Hello-World/README.md

 Hello Starngers!

 I'm Chelsea.
 I'm new to the programming world.
-I'm always seeking adventure and excited to learn while constantly thinking of food!
+I'm always seeking adventure and excited to learn (in unconventional ways) while, constantly thinking of food!